Padang: Geography

 The city of Padang is located on the west coast of the island of Sumatra, with a total area of 694.96 km2, equivalent to 1.65% of the area of West Sumatra.
 More than 60% of the area of Padang is in the form of hills covered by protection forests.
 Only around 205 km2 of the territory is considered urban.
 The hills stretch in the east and south of the city.
 The notable hills in Padang include Lampu Hill, Mount Padang, Gado-Gado Hill, and Pegambiran Hill.
 The city of Padang has a coastline of 68 km on the mainland of Sumatra.

-In addition, there are also 19 small islands, including Sikuai Island with an area of 4.4 ha in Bungus Teluk Kabung District, and Toran Island covering 25 ha and Pisang Gadang Island in Padang Selatan District.
+In addition, there are also 19 small islands within the city limits, including Bintangur Island with an area of 56.78 ha, Sikuai Island with an area of 48.12 ha and 9 even smaller islands within Bungus Teluk Kabung District; Toran Island covering 33.67 ha, Pisang Gadang Island with an area of 26.19 ha, Pandan Island with an area of 24.32 ha and 2 smaller islands within Padang Selatan District; and 2 smaller islands within Koto Tangah District.

 Climate

 Padang features a tropical rainforest climate under Köppen's climate classification.
 Since this tropical rainforest climate is more subject to the Intertropical Convergence Zone than the trade winds and cyclones are very rare, it is equatorial.
 Padang is one of Indonesia's wettest cities, with frequent rainfall throughout the course of the year.
 The city averages roughly 4,300 mm of rain per year.
 Padang's driest month is February, where 250 mm of precipitation on average is observed.
-The city temperatures are relatively constant throughout the year, with an average of 26 C. Padang has 21 rivers, with the longest being Batang Kandis 20 km.
+The city temperatures are relatively constant throughout the year, with an average of 26 C. Padang has 21 rivers, with the longest being Batang Kandis with a length of 20 km.
 In 1980 two-thirds of the city was flooded because the city's drainage which primarily empties to Batang Arau could not contain the water.